Finding unavoidable colorful patterns in multicolored graphs: Proof of Theorem

-\end{lemma} We will need a bipartite version of this Lemma.
-The proof, which is very similar to the proof in \cite{drc}, is also provided for completeness. \begin{lemma} Let $G$ be a graph partitioned into vertex sets $A$ and $B$, with $|A|=m$ and $|B|=m'$, and at least $\ep mm'$ edges between $A$ and $B$.
+\end{lemma} We will need a bipartite version of this lemma, which we state and prove below.
+We remark that the proof of the below lemma is very similar to the proof of the preceding lemma that can be found in \cite{drc}. \begin{lemma} Let $G$ be a graph partitioned into vertex sets $A$ and $B$, with $|A|=m$ and $|B|=m'$, and at least $\ep mm'$ edges between $A$ and $B$.
 Then, there exists $W\subseteq A$, with $|W|=w$, such that every subset $K\subset W$ with $|K|=k_0$ has $\beta m'$ common neighbors in $B$, provided that there exists a positive integer $t$ satisfying:

 \end{lemma} \begin{proof} $N_X(v)$ denotes the neighborhood of $v$ in $X$, and $N_X(Y)$ denotes the \textit{common} neighborhood of $Y$ in $X$.
 Sample a subset $T\subseteq B$ of size $t$ uniformly at random with repetition.
 Let $U= N_A(T)$.
 Note that a vertex $a\in A$ is in $U$ if and only if $T\subseteq N_B(a)$.
 Using this fact and linearity of expectation, we calculate: